neoforged/.github/primers/26.2/index.md

 - `net.minecraft.world.entity`
     - `AgeableMob#canBeABaby` - Whether the mob can have a baby variant.
     - `Entity`
-        - `DEFAULT_NAMEPLATE_DISTANCE` - The default maximum distance an entity nameplate can be seen from.
+        - `DEFAULT_NAME_TAG_DISTANCE` - The default maximum distance an entity name tag can be seen from.
-        - `DEFAULT_BELOW_NAME_DISTANCE` - The default maximum distance that additional nameplate information on an entity can be seen from.
+        - `DEFAULT_BELOW_NAME_DISTANCE` - The default maximum distance that additional name tag information on an entity can be seen from.
+        - `MAX_NAME_TAG_DISTANCE` - The true maximum distance a name tag can be seen from.
         - `getEntityBounciness` - How bouncy the entity is after a collision.
         - `getEffectiveGravity` - Gets the gravity currently being applied to the entity.
         - `omnidirectionalAirMover` - Whether the entity can omnidirectionally move in the air.
+    - `EntityEvent#TNT_PRIME` - An event id for when a TNT is primed.
+    - `EntityType#canSpawn` - Checks whether the entity can spawn in the given level.
     - `LivingEntity`
         - `BASE_AIR_DRAG` - The base drag when within the air.
         - `BASE_VERTICAL_DRAG_FOR_NON_FLYERS` - The base air drag when a non-flyable entity is moving vertically.